DigitalBridge: Early applied AI in retail

 At this point, the product was an iOS app prototype that let users photograph their room and visualise home décor changes using AI-based image analysis.
 Photos were sent to AWS for processing, where the system detected vanishing lines and segmented the image into walls, floors, ceilings, and objects.

-Because the AI couldn’t perfectly detect room geometry, we designed a UI that allowed users to drag and fit a virtual cube overlay to match the shape of their room.
+The challenge: Because the AI couldn't perfectly detect room geometry, we designed a UI that allowed users to drag and fit a virtual cube overlay to match the shape of their room.
 This provided spatial understanding, letting users overlay paint, wallpaper, flooring, and 3D furniture in realistic lighting conditions.

 Target customers were home improvement retailers, but early sales calls made it clear that retailers did not believe shoppers were likely to install an app just to visualise their room.
 We made the difficult but correct decision to rewrite the product for web, using early compile-to-JavaScript technologies to bring the 3D experience directly into the browser.